Have you ever wondered where radio stations get their music?

 Unfortunately, if you are not paying a monthly fee, you won’t be able to save tracks offline.

 Amazon also provides thousands of free music downloads.
-This makes it a diverse location to find new music.
+It makes it a diverse location to find new music.

 You can search for music by sorting through the genre, the ratings, the length of the song, the artist, the album, the title, or based on reviews.

-You can preview all songs before downloading.
+You can preview all songs before downloading them.
 You need an account, but you won’t go through a “sales” process.

 Since the music is free, you won’t end up paying anything.
 It gets counted as a digital order which you can keep track of like any other order through Amazon.

 Amazon link: https://music.amazon.com/home

 The Free Music Archive was founded by the WFMU, an independent freeform radio station in 2009.
 You can find high-quality legal music downloads according to the genre or on curated playlists.

 A user account is not required to listen, download, or search through music.
 But since music tracks are pre-cleared for certain types of use, check the license type attached to each file before downloading.